DSFdsfWxp/savemaster/readme.md

 }
 ```

+`maxPayloadSize`: max size of the save (byte).
+`maxNameSize`: max size of the save name (byte).

 ## deploy on cloudflare
 Use cloudflare's workers and kv to build a free server.
 The code needed is in `/cloud`.

-Fill in the subdomain you want to use, the server key you want to set and the ID of your kv in `wrangler.toml` then use cloudflare's `wrangler` to deploy it.
+1. Make sure you have a cloudflare account.
+2. Create a worker.
+3. Create a kv.
+4. bind the kv to the worker.
+5. create environment variable `key` for the worker, puting the key to access this server.
+6. Paste code in `/cloud/clous.js` into your worker (Remove all the code in worker first) then deploy.